| Fashion clearly operates by different rules in the Daft dimension.

 in their neighbourhood know they make music; nobody knows they

+are chart stars Daft Punk, however.
 Don't you fancy riding down Les Champs Elysées on white

+disco steeds as Paris cheers you on?
 "Do we enjoy celebrity?"
 Thomas ponders.
 "We enjoy

 the celebrity of the concept, of Daft Punk as an entity."
+"We're not making music for being celebrity or famous or

 being recognised of having girls around or everything," nods

+Guy-Man.
+"That's why we put our work in front."
 Out of choice, Thomas and Guy-Man didn't DJ much in 2000.
 They

 couldn't find any decent records anyway.
 And for the time being,